Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP.md

 ### Ruby

-Download [RubyInstaller 1.8.7](http://rubyinstaller.org/downloads/).
+Download [RubyInstaller 1.9.2](http://rubyinstaller.org/downloads/).
 This also includes RubyGems.

 When running the installer check "Add Ruby executables to your PATH."

+Add `C:\Ruby192\lib` to your system path.
+You can temporarily set this by running `set PATH=%PATH%;C:\Ruby192\lib` in a command-line window.

 ### Ruby Development Kit